spree/spree/guides/src/content/api/option_types.md

 ### Parameters

-ids
+<params params='[
+  {
+    "name": "ids",
-: A comma-separated list of option type ids.
-Specifying this parameter will display the respective option types.
+    "description": "A comma-separated list of option type ids.
+Specifying this parameter will display the respective option types."
+  }
+]'></params>

 ### Response